Jaquesecc/osticket-installation/README.md

 Once again, I will stop and start the server to reload IIS.
 To do this, go to the Start Menu, and type IIS.
 Right-click Internet Information Services Mananger, and select Run as administrator.
 Under Connections, right-click osticket-vm.
 Select Stop.
 Wait a few moments to right-click again, and select Start.

 Next, I will load the osTicket website.
 In IIS, expand osticket-vm by clicking the plus sign.
 Then select Site, Default Web Site, and osTicket.
-Then select Browse, all the way to the right of the screen.
-It is very important that every step is done precisely.
-If osTicket was installed correctly, it will look like this.
+Then select Browse, all the way to the right of the window.

 ![image](https://github.com/user-attachments/assets/5e76a6c7-6964-49df-a3fd-01b3ec5c9d9b)